Stress: why you should embrace it, instead of avoiding it

 stressed woman in bed pulling up a blanket

-Designed to detect danger real fast your stress system can somewhat overreact to today’s competitive startup ecosystem.
+Designed to detect danger fast, your stress system can somewhat overreact to today’s competitive startup ecosystem.
 And that’s when things get ugly.
 But they don’t have to be.

-When asked if they know there are different kinds of stress, most people answer: sure, there’s the fight and the flight responses.
-But McGonigal classifies both as just one typical response: as a response to threat.
-More importantly, she explains there are other responses possible, giving you an alternative from procrastinating or overworking yourself:
+When asked if they know there are different kinds of stress, most people answer: sure, there’s the fight and flight responses.
+But McGonigal classifies both as just one typical response: a response to a threat.
+More importantly, she explains there are other responses possible, giving you an alternative to procrastinating or overworking yourself:

-• The challenge response: when you consider the task at hand not at a threat but something you can handle, however challenging.
+• The challenge-response: considering the task at hand not as a threat but as something you can handle, however challenging.

 • The tend-and-befriend response: helps you connect to others, dampens fear and increases courage.

-Thanks to a different cocktail of biochemicals released in your bloodstream these responses don’t damage your body in the way a fight-or-flight response would do.
+Thanks to a different cocktail of biochemicals released in your bloodstream, these responses don’t damage your body like a fight-or-flight response would.
 Instead, they help your body recover more quickly and still help you to focus.

-By viewing stress as something bad you subconsciously create the threat that causes your body to fight and your mind to freeze.
+By viewing stress as something terrible, you subconsciously create the threat that causes your body to fight and your mind to freeze.

 Changing your stress response

-Knowing all this, you might ask yourself: how do I change my stress response in such a way that I will handle something as a challenge and not a threat?
-McGonigal and Eliot agree on this too: you just have to look at stress differently.
-Make a distinction between the first physical response to stress and your mental interpretation of it.
+Knowing all this, you might ask yourself: how do I change my stress response so that I will handle something as a challenge and not a threat?
+McGonigal and Eliot agree on this, too: you just have to look at stress differently.
+Distinguish between the first physical response to stress and your mental interpretation.

-When you feel nervous before a pitch, that doesn’t mean you’re going to mess up.
-Actually it’s precisely what you need to feel.
+When you feel nervous before a pitch, that doesn’t mean you’ll mess up.
+In fact, it’s precisely what you need to feel to perform at your best.
 It’s the second response, the mental one, that causes the problems.
-By viewing stress as something bad you subconsciously create the threat that causes your body to fight and your mind to freeze.
+By viewing stress as something terrible, you subconsciously create the threat that causes your body to fight and your mind to freeze.

 Woman looking in mirror, taking a different perspective.